The history of the salad and its countless dressings dates back many centuries.

 - Solspring™ Biodynamic® Organic Extra Virgin Olive Oil:

 Our Extra Virgin Olive Oil is exclusively produced on small biodynamic family farms from fresh Koroneiki olives grown in southern Greece.
-The olives are hand-picked and cold pressed within 24 hours of harvesting, resulting in the freshest, nutritionally rich and flavorful olive oil you’ll ever taste.
+The olives are hand-picked and cold pressed within 24 hours of harvesting, resulting in the freshest, rich and flavorful olive oil you’ll ever taste.

 - Solspring™ Biodynamic® Organic Red Wine Vinegar: